glomex/gcdt-docs/docs/20_kumo.md

 3. fill `settings_<env>.conf` with valid parameters for your CloudFormation template
 4. call `kumo deploy` to deploy your stack to AWS

-### Kumo uses a specialized version of troposphere

-Maintaining our own troposhpere fork has many benefits but also a few disadvantages.

-#### Pros

-* region specific cloudformation resource specifications specs
-* smaller codebase (allows better quality / test coverage)
-* quickly have new cloudformation features available (update spec)
-+ update-type Mutable / Immutable
-+ easy to integrate "opinionated defaults" - feature
-+ easy to integrate "scaffolding" - feature

-#### Cons

-* need to maintain own fork (migrate new features and bug fixes, update specs)
-* I think 100% backwards compatibility will be an issue regarding generated modules and imports from cloudformation.ps templates.
-I expect that people who need to update their templates to a) set the region b) remove some imports.

 #### Details

 https://github.com/cloudtools/troposphere/issues/618